The Basics Of Feeding Your Plant Growing Nutrients or Liquid Fertilizer

 How to read plant nutrient labels - NPK ratio

 The three primary macronutrients that you give your plants and the percentage they make up in a nutrient solution is called the NPK ratio or value.
 This stands for the percentage of nitrogen, phosphorus, and potassium in the bottle/solution.
 You will see a series of numbers (0-0-0) on the label that will show you that plant nutrient NPK value.
-Different ratios work best for diferent phases of growth, as you'll learn below.
+Different ratios work best for different phases of growth, as you'll learn below.

 Nitrogen – This nutrient will be in the highest amount in nutrient solutions designed for the vegetative state.
 Promotes chlorophyll production, vegetative growth, and healthy foliage.